- Edward Krasinski 1925–2004

-T12568 is an axonometric painting, with black acrylic lines depicting a diagram of a three-dimensional geometric object (a three-dimensional parallelogram or parallelepiped) on a white background.
+T12568 is an axonometric painting, with black acrylic lines depicting a white three-dimensional geometric object on a black background.
 The term ‘axonometric’ refers to a drawing method used to represent a three-dimensional object on a two-dimensional support – vertical lines are drawn to scale, but the diagonals are distorted in order to give the illusion of depth and volume.
-The painting also features Krasinski’s signature blue Scotch tape, which has been positioned so that it appears to pass from the wall to the left of the painting, behind and through the canvas, following the contours of the three-dimensional object, and continuing from the canvas onto the wall to the right of the painting.
-Although the canvas is shown to be solid – by the logic of the tape – the object is not, as the tape is visible passing around three of the object’s four sides.
+The painting also features Krasinski’s signature blue Scotch tape, which has been positioned so that it appears to pass from the wall to the left of the painting onto the canvas, following the contours of the three-dimensional object depicted, and continuing onto the wall to the right of the painting.
 The strip, which is usually positioned at exactly 130cm from the ground, is therefore subjected to the inner logic of the image.

 Lena Kiessler and Joanna Mytkowska (eds.), Edward Krasinski: Interwencja, Warsaw 2001.